AVIF vs WebP Compression Benchmarks

 | CLS | Neutral | Enforce explicit width/height and aspect-ratio containers |

-Accessibility remains unaffected by compression, but aggressive quantization can reduce contrast ratios in text-heavy overlays.
-Always validate compressed outputs against WCAG 2.1 AA contrast thresholds and preserve semantic alt attributes during automated transcoding.
-Static AVIF/WebP formats eliminate GIF animation triggers, providing inherent benefits for users with vestibular disorders.
+Accessibility is unaffected by compression choice, but aggressive quantization can reduce contrast in text-heavy overlays.
+Validate compressed outputs against WCAG 2.1 AA contrast thresholds and preserve alt attributes during automated transcoding.